moveslikejaekyu/Network-Analysis/README.md

 The tables that exist in common for all lectures did not really exist.
 Some lectures are enthusiastically used by YSCEC, but others are not even used at all.
-However, the basic information about the lecture and the students taking the course were entered, and the YSCEC for each lecture was opened, so we looked up if there was a table containing the lecture information and student information.
+However, the basic information about the lecture and the students taking the course were entered, and the YSCEC for each lecture was opened, so i looked up if there was a table containing the lecture information and student information.
 There existed a lecture information table for almost all lectures and a table with the serial numbers of the students who took the course.
-Using this method, we were able to make a list of courses for each student, and through this, we thought that we could derive the connection relationship between subjects in a network format and analyze various kinds of subjects.
+Using this method, i was able to make a list of courses for each student, and through this, i thought that i could derive the connection relationship between subjects in a network format and analyze various kinds of subjects.
-Based on this, we started to study the subject of 'Connection Relationship Between Classes Using Network Analysis and Development of Convergence Studies and Group Discovery Model'.
+Based on this, i started to study the subject of 'Connection Relationship Between Classes Using Network Analysis and Development of Convergence Studies and Group Discovery Model'.
  </br>

 ![noname03.png](깃헙이미지/noname03.png)</br>